-Your work plan will be built on activities, so it's important to be clear about just what an activity is
+Your work plan will be built on activities, so it's important to be clear about just what an activity is.

 An activity is something that someone does.
-It has a beginning and an end (just like projects), and you know when you've finished it because it doesn't need to be done any more.
-It is no longer on your To Do List.
+It has a beginning and an end, just like projects, and you know when you've finished because it doesn't need to be done anymore.
+It is no longer on your to-do list.
+An activity is not a goal, a result, or an outcome.

-An activity is NOT a goal, a result, or an outcome.
-Rather it is something you do as part of striving to achieve those.
+Rather, it is something you do as part of striving to achieve those.
+Aim for a reasonable level of granularity and identifying your activities.

-Aim for a reasonable level of granularity in identifying your activities.
 That might be hard, but strive for not too much, not too little, but rather just right.